Julcatan/Pewlett-Hackard-Analysis/README.md

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 #### There are enough qualified, retirement- ready employees in the departments that could train the next generation.
-There are  not enough employees eligible for the mentor ship program though.
+There are  not enough employees eligible for the mentorship program though.

-  - This is a breakdown of their current titles and their employment start dates:
+  - This is a breakdown of the eligible employees with current titles and their employment start dates:

    ![image](https://user-images.githubusercontent.com/91682586/143691916-cfbadb74-4fc0-4c78-80de-cd6eaf874497.png)

    ![image](https://user-images.githubusercontent.com/91682586/143698815-d82961fb-9582-4f35-ab03-476ab0ad2ad3.png)

-#### The mentorship program should be expanded and/ or more aquisition of new qualified employees has to be pursued.
+  - The mentorship program should be expanded and/ or more aquisition of new qualified employees has to be pursued.